Caption Converter User Guide

 The main section of each window exposes features to work with captions and languages.
 Let us focus on captions first:

-• The + button allows you to create a new caption.
+- The button allows you to create a new caption.
 If a caption is currently selected, a new caption is created below it.
 When no captions are selected, the new caption is inserted at the end of the list, after all existing captions for the current language.

-• The - button deletes all selected captions.
+- The button deletes all selected captions.
 The button is not available when the list is empty or if no captions are currently selected.

-• The * button lets you display global preferences that let you customize certain behaviors of the user interface.
+- The button lets you display global preferences that let you customize certain behaviors of the user interface.
 For example, you can define what happens after editing the in or out timecodes of a caption, or define a time range when searching for captions by timecode.

-• The JOIN button is available when exactly two captions are selected.
+button is available when exactly two captions are selected.
 Clicking this button causes the two captions to be merged into a single caption.
 Text from both captions is merged on multiple lines.
 The in timecode for the merged caption will be the same as the in time for the first caption.
 The out timecode will be the same as the second caption being merged.
 The end result is to have a single caption that is displayed on screen for the same duration as the previous two captions:

-• The SPLIT button is available when a single caption is selected.
+- The button is available when a single caption is selected.
 Clicking this button causes the single caption to be split in two, with the first line of text being assigned to the first caption and subsequent lines of text assigned to the second caption.
 The duration of each caption will be exactly half of what the original caption was.
 Only captions that span multiple lines of text can be split.

 To edit a caption’s text, click, select and type as you would in a normal text editor.
 The user interface allows for up to 4 lines of text to be previewed.
 We recommend that no caption use more than 2 lines of text.
 This is both a strict requirement for exporting to iTunes Time Text and good practice to follow.
 The readability of your captions on any device and display suffers when more than 2 lines are presented at once.